NVISOsecurity/sans-webinar-robocop/README.md

 # Robocop: The Evolution of SOC Automation

-This repository contains the demo code for the webinar organized by SANS titled **"From Playbooks to Robocop: The Evolution of SOC Automation"**.
+This repository contains the demo code for the webinar organized by SANS titled [**"From Playbooks to Robocop: The Evolution of SOC Automation"**](https://www.sans.org/webcasts/from-playbooks-robocop-evolution-soc-automation/).

 ## Overview

-The webinar explores the journey of Security Operations Center (SOC) automation, highlighting the transition from traditional playbooks to advanced automation techniques.
-This repository provides the accompanying demo code to illustrate the concepts discussed.

-## Contents

-- **`/scripts`**: Automation scripts used in the demo.
-- **`/configs`**: Configuration files for the automation tools.
-- **`/examples`**: Example use cases demonstrating SOC automation.
+The landscape of Security Operations is changing rapidly, and automation is leading the charge.
+In the second episode of the “Purple Team Power Hour”, we’ll explore how security teams are moving beyond static, pre-built playbooks toward dynamic, AI-driven solutions that can adapt to evolving threats in real time.

 ## Prerequisites

-- Python 3.8 or higher
 - Required dependencies listed in `requirements.txt`

 ## Setup